HollowMan6/02239-Data-Security/authentication/README.md

 #### Password Verification

 Upon receiving login credentials (username, password) from the client, the server compares the password with the BCrypt hash stored in the database (as described in section 2.3).
 Certain guidelines were followed to enhance security.
 Failed authentication responses were deliberately kept generic, making it impossible for attackers to conduct user enumeration attacks.
 Additionally, the authentication response consistently takes the same amount of time, whether the user is in the database or not.
 This prevents time-based attacks.
-After verification, the server sends the client a secure cookie for subsequent service requests.
-The cookie is generated using Java’s random UUID method, passing statistical random number generator tests.
-The client can terminate the session by requesting a stop command, which removes the cookie.
+After verification, the server sends the client a secure access token for subsequent service requests.
+The access token is generated using Java’s random UUID method, passing statistical random number generator tests.
+The client can terminate the session by requesting a stop command, which removes the access token.
 We also implement session timeout to force users to log in again after a certain period.
-We use persistent cookies over non-persistent ones, which may pose a weakness if the cookie is cached and has not yet expired.
-This allows an attacker who obtains it to use it, unlike non-persistent cookies, which expire as soon as the session ends.
+We use persistent access tokens over non-persistent ones, which may pose a weakness if the access token is cached and has not yet expired.
+This allows an attacker who obtains it to use it, unlike non-persistent access tokens, which expire as soon as the session ends.

 #### Password Storage